robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 Developers can upstream their patches via OpenContrail CI process.
 The tools and workflow is similar to that in Openstack project.
 To get started:

 1. Sign the [contributor agreement](https://secure.echosign.com/public/hostedForm?formid=6G36BHPX974EXY)
-2. Have a Launchpad ID
+2. Create a Launchpad ID

 After that one can submit the patch to [review.opencontrail.org](https://review.opencontrail.org) by following the [CI document](https://github.com/Juniper/contrail-controller/wiki/OpenContrail-Continuous-Integration-(CI)).
 The CI tool enables code review and runs test script.
 After passing these steps code will be merged automatically to mainline.